Ohio State Buckeyes women's ice hockey: History

 The Buckeyes competed in the WCHA championship tournament in March 2001, defeating the St. Cloud State Huskies in the first round and No. 1 Minnesota Golden Gophers in the second round to advance to the championship game.
-The Buckeyes were defeated by eventual national champion Minnesota-Duluth Bulldogs.
+The Buckeyes were defeated by the eventual national champion Minnesota Duluth Bulldogs.
 The Buckeyes had an 18–16–3 overall record, including 11–10–3 in the WCHA, and finished No. 8 in the national polls.
-During the regular season, they were 12–5–1 in their last 18 contests and finished 7–1–0.
+They were 12–5–1 in their last 18 contests during the regular season and finished 7–1–0.

 The 2001–02 season saw the Buckeyes defeat several nationally ranked teams, including the No. 3 University of New Hampshire Wildcats and the No. 4 St. Lawrence Saints, and tie the No. 6 Dartmouth Big Green.
 Five players received postseason honors, including Jeni Creary, who was named the WCHA Rookie of the Year and All-WCHA First Team selection after leading the nation in scoring for the first half of the season, and Emma Terho née Laaksonen, who earned JOFA/AHCA Second Team All-America accolades and All-WCHA Second Team honors despite missing ten games while representing her native Finland at the 2002 Winter Olympics.

 In the 2006–07 season, the Buckeyes reached the 20-win mark for the first time in program history, finishing the season with a 20–13–4 record.
 They set a program record for the longest unbeaten streak at ten games (9–0–1, Oct.
 28 – Dec.
 8), posted a team-best 30 points in the WCHA with a 13–11–4 conference record and had a 12–5–3 home record while finishing fourth in the league standings.
 They swept the Minnesota State Mavericks in the best-of-three league playoff tournament and advanced to the WCHA semifinals against eventual national champion Wisconsin.
-The Buckeyes completed the season as the 10th-ranked team in both the USCHO.com and USA Hockey national polls.
+The Buckeyes completed the season as the 10th-ranked team in the USCHO.com and USA Hockey national polls.

-Head coach Jackie Barto recorded her 200th career win November 24, 2007 with a 4–1 victory against St. Cloud State at the OSU Ice Rink.
+Head coach Jackie Barto recorded her 200th career win on November 24, 2007, with a 4–1 victory against St. Cloud State at the OSU Ice Rink.

 In 2008, Tessa Bonhomme was Ohio State's first two-time Top 10 finalist for the Patty Kazmaier Memorial Award, given to the top Division I women's hockey student-athlete in the nation.
 She was also the team captain of the 2007–08 Buckeyes.
 Bonhomme was also named WCHA Player of the Year and WCHA Defensive Player of the Year, the first Buckeye to receive either award.

 Jody Heywood was a two-time finalist for the Hockey Humanitarian Award in 2007 and 2008, the first Buckeye on either men's or women's teams to be a finalist for the award.

 In 2009, Liana Bonanno became the program's first ESPN The Magazine Academic All-America at-large selection, earning a place on the third team.